 To best understand the value that this card has to offer, I’ll break down all the features of the card and try to put an annual cash value on it.
 This way you can easily see what these perks are worth to decide if it makes sense for you to get this card.

-You can earn 75,000 bonus Marriott points after you spend $3,000 on purchases in the first three months of account opening.
-Since Marriott points value is ~1 cent apiece, we can value this welcome bonus at ~$750.
+Now until April, 8 2020, you can earn 100,000 bonus Marriott points after you spend $5,000 on purchases in the first three months of account opening.
+Since Marriott points’ value is ~1 cent apiece, we can value this welcome bonus at ~$1,000.
 Depending on how carefully you spend your points, the value of this welcome bonus could be much higher.

 Earning a card’s welcome bonus is the fastest way to rack up points quickly.
 Just keep in mind that you can only earn the bonus for a specific American Express credit card once per lifetime, and the Marriott credits cards have some extra restrictions because they are issued by both Chase and Amex.